 The things you eat and drink every day add up over a lifetime to a huge mountain, literally!
 For instance, the average person gets through about 5,000 loaves of bread in a lifetime, a pantry staple if ever there was one.
 If that bread contains additives that’s a Mt Everest of horrible chemicals going into your body, causing inflammation and inviting disease.

 Bread, milk, butter and the staples of your diet should be quality and additive-free, or you’ll be eating stacks of junk, and your life is worth more than that, it’s precious.

-So, what are healthy staples?
+So, what are healthy food and drink staples?

 Bread – no more than flour, water, yeast, salt.
 To illustrate, these are the ingredients of a popular white sliced loaf: Flour, Water, Yeast, Salt, Vegetable Oil (Rapeseed, Palm), Soya Flour, Preservative: Calcium Propionate (added to inhibit mould growth), Emulsifiers: E481, E472e, Flour Treatment Agent.
 GAK!

 Milk – whole, unhomogenised.

 Butter – just good old fashioned butter made from cream.

 Other food and drink staples include eggs, tea, coffee and anything else you eat or drink several times a week, week-in-week-out.
 Keep them real, keep them ethical too.

 By all means save money by eating less (but better) meat or other things you don’t need as much of, but always keep to healthy staples if you value your life.